Enalean/tuleap-documentation-en/languages/en/user-guide/tql/cross-tracker-search.rst

 ``FROM``
 ''''''''

-TQL ``FROM`` syntax allows you to select on which tracker to perform the query by filtering projects and trackers.
+TQL ``FROM`` syntax allows you to select on which trackers to perform the query by filtering projects and trackers.
 You can use only one condition of each type joined by ``AND``:

 Project condition:
  * ``@project = 'self'`` get current project.
 Works only in a project dashboard.